pittisl/pittisl.github.io/content/_index.md

       text: |
-        The **Intelligent System Lab** at University of Pittsburgh conducts research on On-device AI, Mobile and embedded systems, Mobile and connected health, Cyber-physical systems and Internet of Things.
+        The **Intelligent System Lab** at University of Pittsburgh conducts research on On-device AI, Mobile and embedded systems, Mobile and connected health, Cyber-physical systems, Internet of Things, and more!

         Our projects:
           * [On-device AI](/#on-device-ai)